Tuesday, September 16, 2025

 “My heart within me is broken because of the prophets; all my bones shake.
 I am like a drunken man, and like a man whom wine has overcome, because of the Lord, and because of His holy Words.”
 Jeremiah 23:9

 Jeremiah experienced horrible side effects from the lies of false prophets.
 His heart was broken.
 His bones shook.
 He lost his equilibrium as though drunk.
-He knew his Word was from the Lord, and that their words misled people.
-He knew tribulation was imminent.
+They were lying and deceiving the people.
+No one was heeding God’s warnings.

 “For the land is full of adulterers; for because of a curse the land mourns.
 The pleasant places of the wilderness are dried up.
 Their course of life is evil, and their might is not right.”
 Jeremiah 23:10

 The curse on the land is spiritual adultery.
 God is Israel’s true Husband.
-Their idols are home wreckers sent by Satan to seduce them away from God.
+Their idols were home wreckers sent by Satan to draw them away from God.

 In 2 Peter 2:17, Peter warned those under his oversight against false prophets and false teachers.
 He wrote, “These are wells without water, clouds carried by a tempest, for whom is reserved the blackness of darkness forever.”
 They posed as rain clouds but provided no rain.

-In Revelation 19:20, Jesus reveals to us the destiny of the beast (the antichrist of the tribulation era) and the destiny of the false prophet.
-“And the beast was seized, and with him the false prophet who performed the signs in his presence, by which he deceived those who had received the mark of the beast and those who worshiped his image; these two were thrown alive into the lake of fire which burns with brimstone.”
+In Revelation 19:20, Jesus reveals to us the destiny of false prophets.
+“The beast was seized, and with him the false prophet who performed the signs in his presence, by which he deceived those who had received the mark of the beast and those who worshiped his image.
+These two were thrown alive into the lake of fire which burns with brimstone.”

 The messages of the false prophets were disgusting to God.
 Their words were as viper venom!
 Therefore, God was about to give them bitter food to eat and poisonous brew to drink.